david-kamensky/tIGAr/README.md

 ```
 to your `~/.bashrc` file (and `source`-ing it).
 To (optionally) build the API documentation, change directory to `docs` and type `make html`.
 The main documentation will then be in `./_build/html/index.html`, which can be opened with a web browser.

+### On clusters
+The most convenient way to use FEniCS (and therefore tIGAr) on HPC clusters is via [Singularity](https://sylabs.io/singularity/).
+A singularity recipe for using tIGAr is in the file `singularity-recipe.def`.
+Some additional notes are provided in the comments of that file.

 ### Common installation issues
 * `petsc4py.PETSc.Mat object has no attribute PtAP`: This is due to an old version of `petsc4py`.
 Try installing the latest version via `pip3`.
 * `ImportError: No module named dolfin`: This occurs when attempting to use `python` rather than `python3`.
 FEniCS 2018.1 and newer no longer support Python 2.
+* `ModuleNotFoundError: No module named 'scipy._lib.decorator'`: Try re-installing SciPy, which can be done with the command `pip3 install --force-reinstall scipy`.
 * Errors due to old versions of FEniCS: Run `dolfin-version` in a terminal to check your version of FEniCS.
 Note in particular that Ubuntu PPAs for the current stable version of FEniCS are only maintained for the most recent few Ubuntu releases.
 Installing via the package manager on an old Ubuntu release may install an older version of FEniCS.